The Very Reverend: Anglican

 In the Anglican Communion, the style is used with certain senior priests in a diocese.
 The senior priest of a cathedral, whether a dean or a provost, is usually styled as the Very Reverend regardless of whether the priest is also the rector of the cathedral parish, or whether the cathedral is a parish church.
 In the Episcopal Church USA, the dean of a seminary or divinity school is also styled in this form, as is the priest who is either appointed by the local bishop or elected by fellow priests as the leader of a deanery, which is a geographic subdivision of a diocese.
 In some Episcopal dioceses convocation is used in lieu of deanery.
-The deans of dioceses in the Scottish Episcopal Church (who do not head a cathedral chapter) and the Anglican Church of Canada (who do) are also styled as the Very Reverend.
+The Provosts and Deans of Dioceses in the Scottish Episcopal Church (who do not head a cathedral chapter) and the Anglican Church of Canada (who do) are also styled as the Very Reverend.

 Presbyterian

 In some mainline Protestant churches with a Presbyterian heritage, the style is used for former Moderators of the General Assembly, such as: